kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 2 + 3 = 3 + 2.
 $$ _The order of the two operands may be interchanged_.

 In associativity, we have _three operands_.
 We use parentheses to denote the operation we perform first.
-It does not matter which pair we add first.
+Associativity means that it does not matter which pair we add initially:
 $$
 (2 + 3) + 5 = 2 + (3 + 5).
 $$